 The organist at Trinity is to be consulted by the couple concerning music for the wedding.
 No secular music is permitted.
 The organist will adhere to established guidelines of The Episcopal Church with respect to suggesting music appropriate to the ceremony.
 An appointment with the organist should be made at least one month in advance.
 Note that Trinity will provide an organist for your wedding.
 Employment of a different organist as well as other musicians must be approved by the Rector.

 It is customary at Trinity for two large bouquets of flowers to be placed on either side of the Altar for services.
-The arrangement and placement of flowers is under the direction of the Flower Guild Directress, who should be contacted well in advance.
-Her contact information can be obtained from the Office Manager.
-Additional flowers, other than those carried by those in the wedding party, should not be used in the church.
+While flowers for Sundays are arranged by the Trinity Flower Guild, please note that the Guild is not able to provide this service for weddings.
+A florist should be engaged to provide flowers, and that should be coordinated with Trinity's Office Manager.
+Our office is prepared to recommend a florist if necessary.
+Additional flowers, other than those carried by those in the wedding party, should normally not be used in the church.
 Markers for the pews may be used; however, nothing is to be nailed or pinned to the pews.
 Pew end arrangements may be attached with plastic clips only, and florists are asked to ensure that these arrangements are completely dry before they are attached, to avoid damaging wood surfaces.
 Under no circumstances may flowers be placed on the Altar itself.
-The use of a cloth or paper runner in the main aisle is not permitted, and loose flower petals or other materials may not be used.
+The use of a cloth or paper runner in the main aisle is not permitted, and loose flower petals or other materials may not be used inside the church.
 Nothing is to be thrown at the couple either inside or outside of the church.

 We encourage you to have as many pictures as possible taken either before or after the wedding.
 Photographers are to be instructed that NO flash pictures may be taken during the service itself.
 Photographers are permitted to take a single picture of each member of the wedding party as s/he enters the church, just before walking down the aisle.
 For these pictures, the photographer should stand no more than one third of the way down the center aisle, and is not to unduly slow the procession.
 In taking non-flash pictures during the ceremony, the photographer may not come more than a third of the way up from the back of the church.
 It is permissible for a photographer to be stationed in the choir pews, far enough back so as not to be a distraction, with the approval of the officiating priest.